 Comparative cultural studies in the context of interdisciplinary cooperation ▲

 Comparative cultural studies is an area that unites philologers, historians, students of religion and art historians—experts on various languages of Asia and Africa, cultures of the Arabo-Islamic world, medieval Syria and Mesopotamia, Iran, India, China and Japan.
-Headed by N. Chalisova, this team of scholars includes N. Alexandrova, M. Alontsev, O. Bessmertnaya, E. Diakonova, A. Zhuravsky, D. Komissarov, E. Komissaruk, M. Nazarli, A. Meshcheryakov, E. Nikitenko, N. Seleznyov, I. Smirnov.
+Headed by N. Chalisova, this team of scholars includes N. Alexandrova, M. Alontsev, O. Bessmertnaya, E. Diakonova, A. Zhuravsky, D. Komissarov, E. Komissaruk, A. Meshcheryakov, E. Nikitenko, N. Seleznyov, I. Smirnov.
 The specialist in Arabo-Muslim philosophy, Academician A. Smirnov (RAS), plays a significant part in the theoretic interpretation of the team’s efforts and results.
 Among the permanent contributors of the team’s academic projects, we also ought to mention the expert in Tamil literature A. Dubyansky, the student of Japanese folklore, mythology and poetics, Professor emerita of Kobe Foreign Languages Institute (Japan) L. Ermakova, the Iranian languages specialist and translator of Persian literary works L. Lahuti, the Indologist studying Sanskrit texts N. Korneeva and others.

 The principal fields of study are: